ray-di/Ray.Compiler/README.md

 Ray.Compiler compiles Ray.Di bindings into PHP code, providing a performance boost that makes Dependency Injection couldn't be any faster.

+## Compile Injector

+`CompileInjector` is designed to enhance performance by utilizing `Compiler` to compile modules and initializing `AirInjector` for managing dependencies.
+This approach ensures efficient dependency management and faster execution.

 ```php
 $injector = new CompileInjector($tmpDir, fn => new CarModule);
 $car = $injector->getInstance(CarInterface::class);